 Plus500 has a professional proprietary platform, a web platform, and a desktop platform.
 It offers limited educational materials and research tools.
 Plus500 has an excellent mobile app with standard watch lists and alerts.
 Its platforms are challenging to learn for inexperienced traders.

 XTB offers a beginner-friendly proprietary platform, desktop platform, web platform, and mobile app.
 It provides access to social trading and MetaTrader4.
 Its demo account lets new traders test its offering with virtual money.

 Banking services are an important component of online trading.
 Plus500 is present on London’s stock exchange.
-Both brokers offer many funding options, including PayPal, Skrill, bank transfers, and credit/debit.
+Both brokers offer many funding options, including PayPal, Skrill, and bank transfers.